miapmiapmiap/Preserving-Endangered-Media-Guide/README.md

 # Archiving Endangered Videos on the Internet
 ## Mission Statement
-This is GitHub guide and tool meant to advise archivists on archiving endangered films currently on the internet storage at institutions.
-In this project, we are defining "endangered" films as those only streaming on relatively unstable platforms such as YouTube, and are out of print on physical media.
+This is GitHub guide and tool meant to advise archivists on archiving endangered videos currently on the internet storage at institutions.
+In this project, we are defining "endangered" videos as those only streaming on relatively unstable platforms such as YouTube, and are out of print on physical media.
+Any type of video (including films, music videos, vlogs, etc.) on YouTube could be preserved using these tools.
 This project could also apply to other video-hosting platforms but is currently untested.

 This project outputs a Submission Information Package (SIP) for ingestion into an institution according to the Library of Congress' [Bag-it](https://datatracker.ietf.org/doc/html/rfc8493) specification.